Knowing what to order when you go out to eat can be hard, so keep reading for our top dietitian-approved options for fast food for diabetes.

 - Healthier fast food options

-1. Chipotle options
+1. Chipotle

-- And if you want to make your own Chipotle-style bowl at home, make sure to check out my Low Carb Burrito Bowl with Guacamole recipe.
+If you want to make your own Chipotle-style bowl at home, make sure to check out my Low Carb Burrito Bowl with Guacamole recipe.

-2. Taco Bell options
+2. Taco Bell

-- Chicken or Steak Power Menu Bowls.
-While these aren’t the lowest carbohydrate option on the menu, they offer a great balance of fat, fiber, and protein when you choose to eat fast food.
+- While these aren’t the lowest carbohydrate options on the menu, they offer a great balance of fat, fiber, and protein when you choose to eat fast food.
+Each bowl has 41g carbohydrate, 8g fiber, and 26g protein.

-- Or, 2 soft tacos and swap the beef for chicken.
+- 2 beef soft tacos

-3. Torchy’s Tacos options
+3. Torchy’s Tacos

 If possible, ask for whichever tacos you order on corn tortillas.
-Each taco will come with two tortillas wrapped around it (which I’ve never really understood), but you only need one, so I always just save the second one to take home.
+Each taco will come with two tortillas wrapped around it (which I’ve never really understood), but you only need one.
+So, I always just save the second one to take home.
 Choose tacos that don’t have fried fillings and do have veggies and protein.

 - Chicken fajita taco